kemitchell/flat-dependency-follower.js/README.md

   {
     name: String,
     version: String, // SemVer version or URL
-    // Optional.
-Indicates the package is a direct dependency.
+    range: String, // Optional SemVer range or URL
-    range: String, // SemVer range or URL
+                   // Indicates the package is a direct dependency.
     links: [
       // "Link Records"
       {